 I have full medical malpractice and public/product liability insurance cover.

 Chinese herbs are very safe when prescribed correctly by a properly trained practitioner.
 Chinese herbal medicine has a continuous tradition dating back more than two thousand years, and throughout its long history, practitioners have placed great emphasis on safe and effective treatment.
 Over the centuries generations of doctors and scholars have compiled detailed information about medical herbs, forming an unprecedented body of knowledge available to the modern practitioner, thus enabling high standards of practice and safety.

 How is the quality of herbs controlled?

 The need for herbal quality control led to the formation of the Chinese Medicine Association of Suppliers (CMAS).
 Member companies are committed to the provision of authenticated high quality herbs and herbal products.
-In addition, in order to reassure the public, the Register of Chinese Herbal Medicine (RCHM) has drawn up a set of rigorous standards for suppliers, which is used as the basis for a list of RCHM Approved Suppliers.
+In addition, in order to reassure the public, the Unified Register of Herbal Practitioners (URHP) has drawn up a set of rigorous standards for suppliers, which is used as the basis for a list of URHP Approved Suppliers.
 Suppliers who are accepted on to this list are vetted at regular intervals.

 I am concerned about endangered species

-The RCHM has always condemned the illegal trade in endangered plant and animal species.
-Strict rules are in force, which prohibit the use of any material of this description by RCHM members.
+The URHP has always condemned the illegal trade in endangered plant and animal species.
+Strict rules are in force, which prohibit the use of any material of this description by URHP members.